We aim to make a difference in everything we do for our customers, our colleagues and our communities.

-We’re incredibly proud of our financial products and first-class customer service.
-However, we’re also leading the way when it comes to social and community-led initiatives.
+We’re incredibly proud of our financial products and first-class customer service, and equally proud of our social and community-led initiatives.

 Join us and you’ll have a say in what charity and socially responsible work we get involved in – and the chance to take part too, of course.
 As part of our community investment, every Co operative Bank colleague has the opportunity to take up to two paid working days a year to volunteer and help good causes.
 It's a vital part of our culture and gives colleagues the chance to get involved in projects and make a real impact within their communities.

 Find out more about some of the projects our people have been busy working on over the past few years.